webappio/docs/integrations/cypress.md

 ## Example Layerfile

 ```
-#This is an example LayerCI configuration for React!
+#This is an example Layer configuration for React!
 FROM vm/ubuntu:18.04

 # To note: Layerfiles create entire VMs, *not* containers!